Raveline/BadIntel/doc/specs.markdown

 They stay on the pool during 6 months.
 After that, they will find employmeent elsewhere.

+#### 2.1.6.
+Management

+A director may affect the result of his subordinates, for one given skill (see below).
+Bonus or malus are computed according to the director's skill :

+* Pityful : -2
+* Bad : -1
+* Average : 0
+* Good : +1
+* Excellent : +2

 ### 2.2.
 The agents

 Agents are more or less skilled in various tasks.